-Businesses that already had work from home facilities are finding it easier to transition than the ones who did not.
-But times are challenging for both with regards to the fear, duration of working from home and the uncertainty surrounding it.
+Businesses that already had work from home facilities are finding it easier to transition than the ones that did not.
+But times are challenging for both with regard to the fear, duration of working from home, and the uncertainty surrounding it.

 The goal is to stay optimistic.
-By now we all know the preventive measures that need to be taken to save our bodies.
-And hopefully, people are following them as well.
-Now, is the time to give some attention to our minds as well.
+By now, we all know the preventive measures that need to be taken to save our bodies.
+Hopefully, people are following them as well.
+Now is the time to pay some attention to our minds as well.

 A busy and productive schedule is most probably the best way to keep the mind healthy.
-We have already written about and launched courses on how to help employees be effective that are working from home, how can you as an employer take care of the health and safety of the employees working remotely and on the general well-being of the employees.
+We have already written about and launched courses on how to help employees be effective when working from home, how you, as an employer, can take care of the health and safety of the employees working remotely, and the general well-being of the employees.

 In this article, we will talk about how you can ensure that your team stays productive and effective.
-Productive work-life can contribute to good psychological health and also fares the business well during these hard economic times.
+A productive work-life can contribute to good psychological health and also help the business fare well during these hard economic times.

 1. Do not make them feel stranded

-Employers have a one to one conversation with the team daily, you do not have to talk to everyone, just the team leaders and project managers.
-Send out a mail, appreciate their work or just say hi.
-Respond to the mails, send them feedback and approval as soon as you can.
+Employers have a one-to-one conversation with the team daily; you do not have to talk to everyone, just the team leaders and project managers.
+Send out an email saying you appreciate their work or saying hi.
+Respond to the emails, send them feedback and approval as soon as you can.
 You can try to be more positive than usual and be critical only if necessary.
 We all deserve some leeway during such times.

 When employees feel that their work is being acknowledged and appreciated, they happen to feel better and be more productive.
-And it times of social distancing, emotional closeness if of utmost importance.
+And in times of social distancing, emotional closeness is of utmost importance.

 2. Brush up communication skills

-Communication always has been the key, we all know, but it is more so during these times.
-Team leaders and project managers should learn to be crisp, precise and very objective with your team when it comes to sharing tasks or while communicating anything pertaining to work.
+Communication has always been the key, we all know, but it is more so during these times.
+Team leaders and project managers should learn to be crisp, precise and very objective with their team when it comes to sharing tasks or communicating anything pertaining to work.

 3. Do not micro-manage